 The British Red Cross does not hold records of individual prisoners of war or civilian internees.
-These are held by the International Committee of the Red Cross (ICRC) in Geneva.
+Instead you need to contact the International Committee of the Red Cross (ICRC) in Geneva.
+Find out how to apply for a prisoner of war's record from the ICRC below.

 Information held by ICRC